Eveready Battery Company: Facilities

-In October 2019, Eveready announced the planned closure of its Bennington, Vermont, plant.
-Production operations will be moved to a new facility in Portage, Wisconsin.

 Advertising

 In the 1920s, the company sponsored The Eveready Hour on radio.

-In 1941 after the United States entered World War II, the slogan changed to "Change your batteries, get a nickel!" to encourage economic growth.
+In 1941, after the United States entered World War II, the slogan changed to "Change your batteries, get a nickel!" to encourage economic growth.

 In the 1970s, actor Robert Conrad was the spokesman for Eveready Alkaline Power Cells, in which he compared his tough physique to the performance of the battery placed on his shoulder, and daring someone to knock it off.

 In the early 1980s, it utilized the slogan, "Energized, for life!", showing people using Energizers in everyday situations.

-In 1986, the company highlighted an advertising campaign best known for Mary Lou Retton averring: "It's supercharged!"
+In 1985, the company highlighted an advertising campaign best known for Mary Lou Retton averring: "It's supercharged!"

-In the late 1980s, there was an advertising campaign featuring Mark 'Jacko' Jackson and his pitch line "Energizer!
+In the late 1980s, there was an Australian advertising campaign featuring Mark 'Jacko' Jackson and his pitch line "Energizer!
 It'll surprise you!
 Oi!".

 Since 1988, the well-known Energizer Bunny has been featured in its television ads.
-The bunny was based on the similar Duracell Bunny, which was used in North America but is now used in the UK.
-Often, the bunny would appear in competition with inferior rival battery Supervolt, which was based on Duracell.
+The bunny was based on the similar Duracell Bunny.
+Initially, ads had the Energizer Bunny interrupting what seemed like other brands' commercials.
+Later, the bunny would appear in competition with inferior rival battery Supervolt, which was based on Duracell.
+In 1991, it made the jump to print advertising.
+Outside the United States and Canada, the company uses an anthropomorphic AA battery named Mr. Energizer as its mascot.

-In Asia, Australia, NZ, and the UK, the mascot for Energizer is a muscle-bound anthropomorphic AA battery.
-He performs his actions with extreme speed, which is intended to illustrate that Energizer batteries are long lasting.
-This is primarily because Duracell advertises their batteries in the market using the Duracell Bunny.

-Both the Eveready and Energizer marques are used under license by auto parts magnate Pep Boys for their in-house car batteries.
-The Energizer logo used by Pep Boys is similar to the 1980s-era logo first used with the consumer dry cell batteries.
+Both the Eveready and Energizer marks are used under license by auto parts magnate Pep Boys for their in-house car batteries.

-Both Eveready and Energizer are marketed as different brands in some markets in Asia.
-This has led to the availability of both "Eveready Gold" Alkaline batteries and Energizer Alkaline batteries on store shelves.
-However, both target different market segments and Eveready batteries tend to be marketed for lower end devices, while Energizer batteries are marketed for power-hungry devices and are priced accordingly.